Carasinaa/RhetoricalStructures/README.md

 rhetorical_analysis.ipynb -- for processing and analysing extracted data

-# Visualization
-The repository contains code for visualizing processed data -- visualization.ipynb
+visualization.ipynb -- for visualizing processed data